nmakhari/asciify/README.md

             \/     \/     \/             \/
    is an image repository that transforms images into **ascii art**!

-   Users can view a list of all uploaded images, upload their own image with a title and tags and also search for images by title and tags.
+   Users can view a list of all uploaded images, upload their own and search for images by title and tags.

    **All photos in this README with exception of the shopify logo were taken by me**